Texas Success Initiative (TSI)

 - A student who has previously attended any institution and has been determined to have met readiness standards by that institution.
 Students, who meet non-Algebra intensive readiness standards in mathematics, may need to complete additional preparatory coursework/interventions for Algebra intensive courses.

 - A student who previously enrolled in a certificate program of one year or less (Level-One certificates, 42 or fewer semester credit hours or the equivalent) at a public junior college, a public technical institute, or a public state college.

-Exemptions will only be used to satisfy the TSI requirement for registration into entry-level courses.
+Exemptions and waivers will only be used to satisfy the TSI requirement for registration into entry-level courses.
 Students exempt from TSI requirements may still need to take lower-level, prerequisite courses.
 TSI assessment results or proof of exemption must be submitted to the Testing Center.
-For more information on what documents are needed for the exemptions, please contact the TSI Office at firstname.lastname@example.org or visit www.tamusa.edu/testing-center.
+For more information on what documents are needed for the exemptions and waivers, please contact the TSI Office at firstname.lastname@example.org or visit www.tamusa.edu/testing-center.

 Texas Senate Bill 1107 requires all students (under the age of 22) entering an institution of higher education (public and private) to either receive an initial vaccination against bacterial meningitis or a booster dose during the five-year period preceding and at least 10 days prior to the first day of the first semester in which the student initially enrolls at an institution or meets certain criteria for declining such a vaccination.
 In addition, students under the age of 22 who have taken a break in enrollment of at least one fall or spring semester at the same or another institution are also required to obtain a booster if the date of the original vaccination has expired.
 Transfer students are considered entering students.
 This information shall be maintained in accordance with Family Education Rights and Privacy Act Regulations and with Health Insurance Portability and Accountability Act.